-S SPECIFIC A defined end point or target of the web interaction.
 MEASURABLE Attach numbers and timelines to the goal.
-A{o} ACHIEVABLE Based on existing figures and research, is it achievable?
-R RELEVANT Is this web goal in line with the business's broader goals?
-TIME LIMITED The goal must be measurable over a period of time. ia
+ACHIEVABLE Based on existing figures and research, is it achievable?
+Based on existing figures and research, is it achievable? it RELEVANT Is this web goal in line withe business's broader goals? vith TIME LIMITED The goal must be measurable over a period of time. od